Pawel-Galkowski/Brainhub--event-form/README.md

 # Brainhub event form

-Application which are showing how to create form in node.js.
+Application which are showing how to create event form in node.js.
+Application saving data to database and sending a confirmation to user email.
 Front-end of appliacation is created in react-redux.

 ## Test application